alessandrosp/py-text-db/README.md

 ## What's py-text-db?
 It's just an attempt at creating a simple text database in Python.
 I am sure similar projects exist, this is something I am doing mostly for fun.
-Feedback are always welcome!
+Feedback is always welcome!

 ## Ten minutes to py-text-db
 ### Installation